Invite the world into your home! Become a host family for a young volunteer from abroad.

 About one-third of volunteers need a host family each year; the rest live in accommodation provided by their volunteer placement.
 Maailmanvaihto provides orientation to host families and supports them throughout the hosting period.
 Volunteers receive training for their volunteer work and host family life from the sending organization in their home country and from Maailmanvaihto in Finland.

 A host family takes a volunteer as a family member with rights and responsibilities.
 The volunteer is not a hotel guest but is not a domestic worker or subtenant either.
-The family provides accommodation and food for the volunteer.
+A host family is responsible for providing the volunteer with accommodation and meals outside working hours.
+If necessary, Maailmanvaihto can reimburse expenses up to €150 per month.
 Having a private room is not a requirement, but the young person should have some own space in the home.

 It is important to create a cozy atmosphere and involve the volunteer in family routines, celebrations, and hobbies.
 Additionally, it is good to openly discuss expectations, schedules, and everyday practices, such as participating in household chores.